 What is live shopping?

-Also known as livestream shopping or live commerce, live shopping allows retailers to digitally broadcast their products via video and connect directly with online consumers.
+Also known as livestream shopping, live video shopping, or live commerce, live shopping allows retailers to digitally broadcast their products via video and connect directly with online consumers.

 Though audiences are unlimited, live shopping is far from impersonal.
-In fact, consumers can interact, engage, and ask questions via video or live-chat channels.
-They have the chance to engage with their favorite influencers and add products directly to their basket from the stream.
+In fact, consumers can interact, engage, and ask questions via video or live chat channels.
+They can engage with their favorite influencers and add products directly to their basket from the stream.

 Livestream shopping combines the huge traffic potential of websites with the significantly greater conversion rates associated with visiting a store.
-As a result, it has seen enormous growth since the Covid-19 pandemic.
-This growth has shown no signs of slowing down, with an estimated industry worth $600 billion in China, and $25 billion in the US, by 2023.
+As a result, it has seen enormous growth since the COVID-19 pandemic.
+This growth has shown no signs of slowing down, with an industry that’s been estimated to be worth $600 billion in China, and $25 billion in the US, by 2023.

 Not convinced yet?
 Let’s dive into more key statistics below.